SJR-Codes/OwnYourFiles_foto/README.md

 #### Demo: Coming soon in browsers near you...
 #### Description:

-Own Your Files – Photos is developed for the need of keeping your files to yourself...
+Own Your Files – Photos is developed for the need of keeping your photos to yourself...

+...even when putting 'em to cloud for sharing with your peeps.
+Keeping "Trust no one"* principle anxiously in mind.

+Own Your Files – Photos is a web API designed to be easily setted up into most modern cloud services.

 ### Dependencies:
 ## and kudos to following magnificent projects